peachananr/onepage-scroll/README.md

 ### Down arrow / Page Donw
 Pressing the down arrow or the page down key allows you to move the page down by one.

+### Spacebar
+Pressing the space key allows you to move the page down by one.

 ### Home
 Pressing the home key brings you back to the first page.